YETI Rambler 26 Review

-The Rambler is a durable, vacuum insulated bottle that accompanied us everywhere during our three-month testing period.
-It sat by our side at work, was our go-to for climbing days and hiking days, and was the ideal road trip bottle with its ability to hold both hot and cold drinks.
-The Rambler has a 26oz capacity, making it a much more reasonable option than its hulking 36oz big brother.
-Its major positives are the width of the mouth, which is significantly wider than most bottles, and the lid design, which is easy to clean and has a very comfortable carrying handle built in.
-The pros and cons ended up landing the Rambler our Editors' Choice award.
+The Rambler is a durable, vacuum-insulated bottle that accompanied us everywhere during our three-month testing period.
+It sat by our side at work, was our go-to for climbing days and day-hiking days, and was the ideal road trip bottle with its ability to hold both hot and cold drinks.
+The Rambler has a 26 oz capacity, making it a more reasonable option than the hulking 36 oz version.
+Its major positives are the width of the mouth, which is significantly wider than most bottles, and the lid design, which is easy to clean and has a very comfortable, built-in carrying handle.
+The big pros and limited cons ended up landing the Rambler our top recognition for a daily reusable bottle.

 Ease of Use

-When we performed the standard taste test on the Yeti Rambler, we were happy to find that the Rambler did not hold flavors for long periods of time.
+When we performed the standard taste test on the Rambler, we were happy to find that the Rambler did not hold flavors for long periods.
 We filled the bottle with electrolyte powdered drink mix, which often lingers in water bottles after one use, and left it in the bottle for a few hours.
 Then, once the drink mix was finished, we rinsed the bottle once with water and refilled it, finding that the taste of the mix was hardly detectable.

-The Yeti Rambler really has it all.
-The simple design features like the Over-the-Nose mouth design and the carrying handle are subtle but critical aspects of the Yeti that make it easy and comfortable to use.
-It is also exceptionally easy to clean, also due to the mouth and lid designs.
+The Yeti Rambler 26 really has it all.
+The simple design features like the drinking spout and the carrying handle are subtle but critical aspects of the Yeti that make it easy and comfortable to use.
+It is also easy to clean and built to last.
 This bottle accompanied us on many adventures while still looking cool and carrying comfortably enough to be used around town.
 The price is high, and like other insulated bottles, the weight is high, too.
 For more specific and recreational uses, there are better options.
 But for daily use, this bottle is our first recommendation for anyone seeking a bottle up to the task.